leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 ```

 Incidentally, just as ``False`` has only an elimination rule, ``True``
-has only an introduction rule, ``True.intro : true``.
+has only an introduction rule, ``True.intro : True``.
 In other words,
 ``True`` is simply true, and has a canonical proof, ``True.intro``.

 ### Logical Equivalence